jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/martensitic-transformation.md

 The substructure of the lath is characterized by dislocations and/or twins.
 As these phases form, they block other formations which creates backstress.
 Lenticular is most common in high Ni (30%) and high C (0.6%) Fe alloys Lath martensite forms as "blocks" comprised of "laths" arranged in "packets" separated by low-angle grain boundaries: blocks are a few to tens of microns in size.
-Acicular martensite is needle-like and forms at the intersection of [[slip-bands]]: forms in austenitic stainless and has significant impact on strength, some steels can become tougher at cryogenic temperatures.
+Acicular martensite is needle-like and forms at the intersection of #slip-bands: forms in austenitic stainless and has significant impact on strength, some steels can become tougher at cryogenic temperatures.

 ### Defects in Martensite